- Freedom of expression. Art and Iconography

 Does Virtosu injects “willed confusions” into his works, leaving generations of viewers uncertain about its specific subject matter and content?

 Virtosu’s works contain consciously coded references to social doctrine or voluntary signs of perceptible symbolic structures.
-His work is an allegory for the relationship with society and his apparent established autonomy in his artistic practice: his work is a creation of his conscious as we can see on the following religious art themes he worked in 2017.
+His work is an allegory for the relationship with society and his apparent established autonomy in his artistic practice: his work is the freedom of expression of his conscious as we can see on the following religious art themes he worked in 2017.

-Virtosu said, "the paintings came into existence because I had something to say.
+Virtosu said, "the paintings came into existence because I have something to say.
 Any attempt on my part to talk about it could only make it more beautiful".

 If iconography cannot be applied to Virtosu’s work, does it have a hidden narrative?

 I do not believe so.
 Virtosu stated when questioned how a viewer should approach his art:

 "Life is occupied in both perpetuating itself and surpassing itself; if all it does is maintain itself, then living is only not dying.
-Try to receive what the painting has to offer and bring subject matter as what they are to be looking for.
+Try to receive what the painting has to offer and bring the subject matter to what they are to be looking for.
 Be engulfed by the work, be drawn in and be absorbed into its idea."